How Does Homeschooling Work? FAQs & Tips for Homeschooling Your Child

 Are Homeschooled Students Happier?

 Not every child will feel the way my children do about homeschooling.
 Some children may miss friends.
 Some children love the fast pace of school.
-I do think, however, that the benefits to homeschooling far outweigh the few disadvantages for most families.
+I do think, however, that the benefits far outweigh the few disadvantages for most families.

 It certainly wouldn’t hurt to give it a try and see if your child is happier as a homeschooled student.
 You can read more stories of families who have found that homeschooling makes their children happier here.